πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Complexity

-O(nΒ²) β€” slows down rapidly as the size grows
+O(nΒ²) β€” slows down quickly as n grows

 Advantage